top of page

 Imagine a curriculum that is driven by your child’s questions, curiosity and interests.
 This dream program provides ideal enrichment for home/unschooled children.
 Inspired by Self-Directed and Agile Learning Centers, we are here to provide the love, environment, support and resources for our learners to direct their own educational journey, in community.

-Each day will start with a group planning session to determine the projects learners wish to pursue.
+The learners identify the topics they wish to peruse and the skills they hope to develop in order to create a long term projects.
+Each day starts with group planning to determine the direction of our session.
 We aim to deeply understand your child's learning styles, passions and needs, so that we can provide the resources and assistance to meet their learning goals, both individually and as a team.
 Points of reflection are woven in at the middle and end of the day, so learning is reinforced, and what happens next starts to emerge.

-Amy Plant and Katherine Hales are the primary facilitators, and will work on alternate days.
-Between them they have around 30 years of experience working with children and have varied skills and approaches to share with the learners.
-The Little House (cabin) will provide the hub for the program, and learners will have access to the art studio, bell tent, vegetable garden, and acres of forest that surround us.
+Amy Plant is the primary facilitator, sharing her varied skills and approaches with the learners.
+The Little House provides the hub for the program, and learners have access to the art studio, bell tent, vegetable garden, and acres of forest that surround us.

 If you are curious to know more about Self Directed Education in general, please read here: https://www.self-directed.org/sde/ .